 Webjet uses Azure to power Rezchain, a payment reconciliation service for the online travel market

 Microsoft uses blockchain to deliver royalty statements to Xbox game publishers faster with significant efforts reduction

-The Monetary Authority of Singapore and the Association of Banks in Singapore use blockchain on Azure for the clearing and settlement of payments and securities
+The Monetary Authority of Singapore uses blockchain on Azure for clearing and settlement of securities

-- 2 DLT Consumer fetches the data from the message broker (Service Bus) and sends data to Transaction Builder.
+- 2 DLT Consumer fetches the data from the message broker (Service Bus) and sends data to Transaction Builder - Signer.